miguelvc6/mvazquez.github.io/blog/posts/2024-11-17-llm-agents/content.md

 <p style="text-align:center; font-style: italic;">Example of a ReAct agent from the ReAct paper.
 In this case it manages to get the right answer.</p>

 In this last case the agent follows a loop of reason-act-observe that overcomes the previously stated limitations, and it actually gets the correct answer: "keyboard function keys".
-This example showcases how the model is able plan and reason about the result of its actions.
-This is a simple yet extremely powerful workflow, and most state of the art agents follow it, with improvements in the reasoning step and an increase in freedom to act.
+This example showcases how the model is able to plan and reason about the result of its actions.
+This is a simple yet extremely powerful workflow, and most state-of-the-art agents follow it, with improvements in the reasoning step and an increase in freedom to act.
 It leverages the powerful large language models by using them as the "brain" of the agent.

 ### Actions as tools